Technical Calculator

 Example:

-Suppose we want to test if the proportion of smokers is different between two cities.
-We take a sample of 150 people from City A and find that 30 are smokers, and a sample of 200 people from City B and find that 50 are smokers.
+Assume we want to test if the share of people who smoke is one of a kind between towns.
+We take a pattern of a hundred and fifty people from city A and find that 30 are smokers, and a sample of 200 humans from metropolis B and find that fifty are people who smoke.

 • 1 = 30 / 150 = 0.20